ankur9511/test_kMC_zeolite/README.md

 2. Construct a 3D full-scale MFI-type lattice of sites and neighbors
    * It is recommended to run this command as a batch job (assuming SLURM based batch scheduling) with sufficient job time
    * For benchmark: 100 nm case require ~ 5 min (Depending on machine).
 Larger sizes can take up to days.
+   * Independent of technique used for 3D matrix creation: Any morphology generated saved in .npy file with format of files as dictated in "smooth_fixed_gas.py" can be used for lattice generation

    * Go to directory where above files were generated  ,i.e. the directory referred above as path-to-working-directory